SBAT = study at school + training towards a VET qualification + paid employment.

 - employment arrangements and industrial award.

 The training contract must be lodged with an Australian Apprenticeships Centre (AAC).
 The AAC can help with preparing the training contract as well as other paperwork.
-Find your local Australian Apprenticeships Centre.
+Find your local Australian Apprenticeship Support Network.

 A training plan is part of the training arrangement and is negotiated between the employer, the apprentice or trainee, and TAFE SA.
 The training contract cannot be approved until the training plan has been submitted to Traineeship and Apprenticeship Services (TAS).
 The training plan provides: